amjad-haider/amjad-haider/README.md

 - 👯 I’m looking to collaborate with other developers

+- 📒 Contribute to more open source projects.

 - 📫 How to reach me **amjadckhaid@gmail.com**

 <h3 align="left">Connect with me:</h3>